-“And he called unto him the twelve, and began to send them forth by two and two; and gave them power over unclean spirits.”
+“And he called unto him the twelve and began to send them forth by two and two; and gave them power over unclean spirits.”

-“And the Apostles gathered themselves together unto Jesus, and told him all things, both what they had done, and what they had taught.”
+“And the Apostles gathered themselves together unto Jesus and told him all things both what they had done and what they had taught.”

-“And Jesus, when he came out, saw much people, and was moved with compassion toward them, because they were as sheep not having a shepherd: and he began to teach them many things.
-And when the day was now far spent, his disciples came unto him, and said, This is a desert place, and now the time is far passed: Send them away, that they may go into the country round about, and into the villages, and buy themselves bread: for they have nothing to eat.”
+“And Jesus when he came out saw much people and was moved with compassion toward them because they were as sheep not having a shepherd: and he began to teach them many things.
+And when the day was now far spent his disciples came unto him and said This is a desert place and now the time is far passed: Send them away that they may go into the country round about and into the villages and buy themselves bread: for they have nothing to eat.”

-“He answered and said unto them, Give ye them to eat.“
+“He answered and said unto them Give ye them to eat.“

 Mark 6:7,12-13, 30, 34-37a

-What He could not do, he gave them to do.
-They didn’t know it at the time, but this would become a taster of the work that lay ahead of them, “But ye shall receive power (miraculous power), after that the Holy Spirit is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judea, and in Samaria, and unto the uttermost part of the earth.”
+What He could not do he gave them to do.
+They didn’t know it at the time but this would become a taster of the work that lay ahead of them “But ye shall receive power (miraculous power) after that the Holy Spirit is come upon you: and ye shall be witnesses unto me both in Jerusalem and in all Judea and in Samaria and unto the uttermost part of the earth.”
 (Acts 1:8).
 And the scripture says that they carried out the assignment as instructed.
-Imagine, all that they had seen in a few months of watching Jesus, he suddenly entrusts them.
+Imagine all that they had seen in a few months of watching Jesus he suddenly entrusts them.
 That’s quite a big ask of a few uneducated fishermen.

-That night, Jesus sends them away in the ships and later walks on the water to meet up with them.
+That night Jesus sends them away in the ships and later walks on the water to meet up with them.
 That’s a lot to take in in a day!
 They must have thought that they couldn’t take much more without their heads exploding.

 And here comes the key:

-“But when they saw him walking upon the sea, they supposed it had been a spirit, and cried out:
+“But when they saw him walking upon the sea they supposed it had been a spirit and cried out:

-For they all saw him, and were troubled.
-And immediately he talked with them, and saith unto them, ”Be of good cheer: it is I; be not afraid.”
+For they all saw him and were troubled.
+And immediately he talked with them and saith unto them ”Be of good cheer: it is I; be not afraid.”

-And he went up unto them into the ship, and the wind ceased: and they were sore amazed in themselves beyond measure, and wondered.
+And he went up unto them into the ship and the wind ceased: and they were sore amazed in themselves beyond measure and wondered.

 For they considered not the miracle of the loaves: for their heart was hardened.” (emphasis mine) Mark 6:49-52

-For they considered not the miracles, for their hearts were hardened.
+They considered not the miracles, for their hearts were hardened.
 Their focus shifted off the spiritual and back to the physical.

-Doing the things they had seen Jesus do up until the time he sent them out by twos, was acceptable in their spirit.
-But, once they were given something beyond their mental comprehension, their hearts were hardened.
+Doing the things they had seen Jesus do up until the time he sent them out by twos was acceptable in their spirit.
+But once they were given something beyond their mental comprehension their hearts were hardened.
 The spirit gave way to the flesh, to the worldview.
-Feeding five thousand was beyond their thinking and that hardened their hearts.
-How sweet are the gifts that the Holy Spirit gives us?
-How wonderful is the opportunity to serve our Lord in the spirit?
+For the flesh lusteth against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other: so that ye cannot do the things that ye would.
+(Galatians 5:17)

 We are a spiritual people.
-And in the spirit, Jesus says, “MY FAITH in you is sufficient.”
-In the Spirit, he says that we will do all the things he did, AND MORE.
-But, only our spirit matched with His.
+And in the spirit, Jesus says “MY FAITH in you is sufficient.”
+In the Spirit, he says that we will do all the things he did AND MORE.
+But only our spirit matched with His.

 God has a call for all of us.
-Who knows, it might be that you are to feed 5,000.
-Or, it might be something you think is small and insignificant (nothing is small and insignificant with God).
-Whatever it is, if you believe in your spirit that you can do it, YOU WILL!
+Who knows it might be that you are to feed 5000.
+Or it might be something you think is small and insignificant (nothing is small and insignificant with God).
+Whatever it is if you believe in your spirit that you can do it YOU WILL!
 In the Spirit, Jesus believes in you.
 In the spirit, I believe in you.